Stock market today: Wall Street gains ground following surprisingly strong US jobs report - ExBulletin

 The market was generally quiet elsewhere, with the latest round of corporate results expected to pick up in the coming weeks.

-Johnson & Johnson was largely unchanged after the pharmaceutical giant announced it was buying medical technology company Shockwave in a deal worth about $13 billion.
+Johnson & Johnson slipped 0.1% after the pharmaceutical giant announced the purchase of medical technology company Shockwave in a deal worth about $13 billion.

-Apple edged up 0.4% after announcing it would lay off more than 600 workers in California, marking its first major wave of post-pandemic job cuts amid a broader wave of tech industry consolidation .
-The technology sector has been reducing its workforce for two years, but these measures have had little impact on the broader jobs market.
+Apple edged up 0.5% after announcing it would dismissal more than 600 workers in California, marking its first major wave of post-pandemic job cuts amid a broader wave of tech industry consolidation.
+Tech companies have been reducing their workforces over the past two years, but these measures have had little impact on the broader job market.

 In energy markets, the price of US crude oil increased by 0.4%.
-This is an increase of just over 20% since the start of the year, as demand remains robust.
+That's up just over 20% so far this year as demand remains robust.

 Markets in Europe and Asia fell.